 Moderated by Margaret Hu, Associate Dean for Non-JD Programs, Penn State Law; Professor of Law and International Affairs, and ICDS Co-Hire

 Biography: Professor Kristin Johnson is the Asa Griggs Candler Professor of Law at Emory University School of Law.
 Her scholarship and teaching explore regulation and private ordering of capital and credit markets.
 She is an internationally recognized expert on financial markets regulation and corporate governance, compliance, and risk management.
 Her recent work examines the implications of emerging innovative technologies including distributed digital ledger technologies that enable the creation of digital assets and intermediaries and artificial intelligence technologies that target commercial and consumer financial transactions, transfers, and assessments.

 Biography: Charlton McIlwain’s recent work focuses on the intersections of race, digital media, and racial justice activism.
 He recently wrote “Racial Formation, Inequality & the Political Economy of Web Traffic,” in the journal Information, Communication & Society, and he co-authored, with Deen Freelon and Meredith Clark, the recent report, “Beyond the Hashtags: Ferguson, #BlackLivesMatter, and the Online Struggle for Offline Justice,” published by the Center for Media & Social Impact, and supported by the Spencer Foundation.
-He is currently working on a book Black Software: The Internet & Racial Justice, From the AfroNet to Black Lives Matter, forthcoming from Oxford University Press.
+He recently published the book Black Software: The Internet & Racial Justice, From the AfroNet to Black Lives Matter, forthcoming from Oxford University Press.